liamcottle/blog.liamcottle.com/_posts/2024-05-01-getting-started-with-meshtastic.markdown

 Note that all my recommendations for frequencies and antennas are based on the New Zealand requirements.

+**TLDR**

+- If you want a cheap, basic device, to use with your phone, grab the Heltec v3.
+- If you want GPS and don't care for a nice enclosure, get the Heltec Wireless Tracker.
+- If you want to build a low power, solar node powered by batteries, get the RAK Wireless boards.

 **Heltec v3**

 - NZD $35 on AliExpress (add $5 for a plastic case)